MichaelCurrin/my-github-projects/docs/development.md

 ### jekyll-github-metadata

-Take this out locally to avoid API rate limit warnings.
+Take this out of `Gemfile` locally to avoid API rate limit warnings.
 You just won't get user profile data of the user, such as the logo.